Calendar Dates in Focus: Summer 2025

 Looking for thematic days to link to your lessons?
 Our termly Calendar Dates round-ups highlight the most significant days on the horizon, and provide useful links and resources to help you explore them using film in your classroom.

-From a wide selection of film titles available for free* with the Into Film+ streaming service, to brand new resources, delve into some key May, June and July dates below including Mental Health Awareness Week.
-Refugee Week, and Windrush day.
+From a wide selection of film titles available to stream for free* with Into Film+, to brand new resources, delve into some key May, June and July dates below including Mental Health Awareness Week, Refugee Week, and Pride Month.

 May